RagnarB83/ash-documentation/docs/setup.rst

 Contact Ragnar if you want access to the code.

 ASH is 99% Python with 1 % Julia.
-A Python3 distribution (version >3.6 or higher) is required and as packages will have to be installed you need to be able to install Python packages via pip.
+A Python3 distribution (version >3.6 or higher) is required and you need to be able to install Python packages via conda or pip.

 Scientific Python distributions like Anacond/miniconda can be convenient: https://www.anaconda.com/distribution/ Anaconda comes with Numpy, SciPy, Matplotlib.

-Treatment of large systems via QM/MM require a Julia installation (as the Python routines will be too slow).
+Some functionality (primarily the molecular crystal QM/MM part) require a Julia installation (as the Python routines will be too slow).
-Future versions will make Julia a requirement.
+Future versions may make the Julia interface a requirement.

 Strict dependencies: